 When they exhibit calm and composure in the face of challenging moments in the classroom, teachers will elicit curiosity from among their students.
 Using the language and lens of Self and parts is expected to set the tone in the classroom and inspire students to think and behavior differently when faced with conflict.
-The pilot program includes an independent evaluation effort.
-The objective of the evaluation is to observe progress and examine changes experienced by participating teachers and learn how such change may affect students’ thinking, behavior and even academic performance.

 This page will include notable developments about the program.

 Give the gift of Self-discovery…The Foundation invites financial support from members of the community and other individuals and organizations interested in bringing the qualities of Self leadership to our schools.
 Please donate at www.FoundationIFS.org/Donate.